 Director Pay and Administration Centre – Victoria

-A person working in the Pay and Administration Branch who is not below MAJ(E)/APS 6
+A person working in the People Systems and Payroll Services Branch who is not below MAJ(E)/APS 6

 Application to Reservists: Yes, on continuous full-time service longer than 12 months.